AliteralLamb/JeuUiIMG/README.md

 # JeuUiIMG
 public repo for all pngs and sprite for a game
-This game will not be public sinces it is a school project
+\nThis game will not be public sinces it is a school project

 background artwork created by David Marah